 Commercial products also require a high degree of reproducibility as year after year the customers will demand the same product.
 Ascites methods can result not only in significant yield variability, but also may vary in product quality due to inconsistency in post translational modifications.

 AcuSyst bioreactors have been used for decades by leading diagnostic companies worldwide due to their flexibility.
 Many companies expect less than 15% lot-to-lot yield variability from year to year for their commercial products.
-For more information and to see the data, read C3’s case studies.
+For more information and to see the data, read Cell Culture Company’s case studies.

 Trust the experts

-C3 has over thirty years of experience working with hybridomas in AcuSyst bioreactors.
+Cell Culture Company has over thirty years of experience working with hybridomas in AcuSyst bioreactors.
 If your company is looking to make the switch from ascites to in vitro, contact us here to start a conversation about how to transition to one of the most efficient mAb production systems in the industry.
-For more information on the AcuSyst and perfusion bioreactors, visit our instruments page.
+For more information on the AcuSyst and perfusion bioreactors, visit our instruments website.

 Evans, T. and R. Miller.
 1988.
 Large-scale production of murine monoclonal antibodies using hollow fiber bioreactors.
 BioTechniques.
 6: 762–767.

 Jackson, L. R., L. J. Trudel, J. G. Fox, et al. 1996.
 Evaluation of hollow fiber bioreactors as an alternative to murine ascites production for small scale monoclonal antibody production.
 J Immunol Meth., 189: 217–231.